Épaney

 Épaney (/fr/) is a commune in the Calvados department in the Normandy region in northwestern France.
 Jehan Le Saulx d'Espanney, the 16th-century French playwright, was born in the village.

 Geography

 The commune is made up of the following collection of villages and hamlets, Fontaine, La Queue de Renard and Épaney.

 The river Perrières flows through the commune.

 Notable people

-Jehan Le Saulx d'Espanney (Born 16th centuary -died 17th Centuary) a French playwright was born here.
+Jehan Le Saulx d'Espanney (Born 16th century -died 17th century) a French playwright was born here.